AdarshPettappa/Distributed_Search_Engine/README.md

 A portfolio-grade search infrastructure project that indexes Wikipedia-style documents with a local multi-stage MapReduce pipeline, ranks results with TF-IDF plus PageRank, and serves distributed-style queries through a multi-threaded FastAPI REST API.

-The default repo ships with a small sample corpus so the system runs immediately.
-The same ingestion command accepts a larger Wikipedia export directory and a `--limit 25000` flag to reproduce the 25,000-document indexing workflow.

 ## Architecture

 ```mermaid